Quick guide to lendingPopular

-If you have made a loan offer but wish to change it, go to ‘Manage your lending’ in the Lending Centre.
+If you have made a loan offer but wish to change it, go to ‘Offers’ in your Lender dashboard.
 Click on ‘Cancel loans or loan offers’, then select the amount and term of the offer you wish to change.
 In the table of information there are two rows that are important here.
 One shows money that has already been lent (a fee will be charged to withdraw this money), and one shows money that has not yet been lent (no fee will be charged to withdraw this money).
 When changing a loan offer you should only withdraw the amount that is available to withdraw without fees.
 Once you have withdrawn this offer, please make a new offer using the process detailed above.

 Each month, borrowers make repayments on their loans and these are immediately transferred to you as the lender.
 Repayments are made on either the 1st, 10th or 20th of the month, and therefore lenders receive regular repayments up to three times per month.
 In addition, borrowers may make overpayments or settle their loans early, so you may receive other payments.
 Repayments will be transferred to your Lending Works Wallet and will be available either to withdraw or to re-lend to new borrowers.
 You can automatically re-lend any repayments received by using the Auto Lend facility, which is explained further below.
 We recommend using Auto Lend for two main reasons:

 Manually re-lending your repayments is time consuming - we want to make lending money as simple as possible

 In order to achieve the best returns possible you should keep your money lent out and not left in your Wallet.

 However, Lending Works now offers a third option regarding receiving repayments with Auto Income.
 This new tool allows you to receive a pre-selected portion of these borrower repayments as an income direct to your bank account, should this be your preference.
 It is automated too, thus saving you the hassle of having to manually transfer the funds from your Wallet.